Last reviewed on 1 August 2021

 - Stay in contact with the service that is supporting your child – get advice and a revised care plan for this period.
 Ask: Will they visit you if really needed?
 Can they offer help by video conferencing?
 If your child needs a physical health check, how can that happen?
 Read Good Thinking's advice for children and young people who receive counselling and other support.

-- You might have your own worries about the risk to your child if they become infected, bearing in mind their physical condition might be weakened due to their eating disorder.
-Ask your treatment team for their view and if you need to do anything in addition to the official advice on social distancing and self-isolation.
+- You might have your own worries about the risk to your child if they get COVID-19, bearing in mind their physical condition might be weakened due to their eating disorder.
+Ask your treatment team for their view and if you need to do anything in addition to the official advice on e.g. self-isolation.

 - Your child might use their time to increase the amount they exercise.
 Seek advice about how to help them challenge these thoughts and structure appropriate exercise into their day.